 During these tasks, asbestos fibers from the insulation could break loose and become airborne.
 Once released into the air, workers could then have inhaled the fibers, resulting in cell damage and later illness.

 People working in other industries may have also been affected by C.E.
 Thurston’s use of asbestos insulation.
-Anyone who worked in a building where the company installed insulation could have been exposed.
+Anyone who worked in a facility where the company installed insulation could have been exposed.

-This includes various types of construction workers, workers in manufacturing plants, mechanics, and others.
-The maritime industry commonly used asbestos insulation.
+The maritime industry commonly used asbestos insulation more than others.
 Shipyard workers, like shipbuilders, repairers, and Navy veterans, were all put at serious risk of exposure due to this insulation.

 Soon after the collapse of the ACF, Thurston again attempted to form a group to administer asbestos claims.
 The Center for Claims Resolution was active until 2001.
 At that time, C.E.
 Thurston & Sons began administering claims independently.

 Among the lawsuits Thurston faced were many from U.S. Navy veterans and their families.
 The company used significant resources on Navy ships, resulting in exposure in many veterans who later got sick.

 A lawsuit against Thurston set the precedent that asbestos defendants could not be exempt from lawsuits because of the Federal Enclave Clause.